KRR-Oxford/DeepOnto/docs/bertmap.md

 - Train the scoring function with constructed data if the selected model is learning-based;
 - Globally compute the mappings and apply any refinement steps if any.

-?> Depending on the specific configurations of the selected model, the outputs could be different.
-Please refer to the documentation page of [OM models](om_models.md) for details.

 ### Pair Scoring